IAMconsortium/pyam/README.md

 License
 -------

-Copyright 2017-2020 IIASA Energy Program
+Copyright 2017-2020 IIASA and the pyam developer team

 The **pyam** package is licensed under the Apache License, Version 2.0 (the "License");